srikanthbalakrishna/AppointyBackendTest/README.md

  This file is where i relied most on code-snippets and examples from the docs and online.
  Optimised connection using Once() concept where the connection is made only once and subsequent calls to the function from other functions & threads reuses the same connection.

-**Note: Implemented thread safety for each function by giving it a mutex to use, to ensure that only one thread can use it at a time.**
+**Note: Implemented thread safety for each function below by giving it a mutex to use, to ensure that only one thread can use it at a time.**
  ### `/users`:
   - `createUser.go`: CreateUser(): accepts one user and inserts it into MongoDB
   - `getUser.go`: GetUser(): accepts a user-id (string) and returns one document that matches the _id_